Gmfholley/git-practice/README.md

 6. Repeat steps 4-5 until your a small day's work is done and tested.

-7. Pull down changes.
+7. Pull down changes from GitHub in case your team has made changes since you started working.

 	`git pull origin master`

-8. Merge your branch with any changes you pulled down from master.
+8. Merge your branch with any changes you pulled down from the master branch.

 	`git merge myBranch master`